Bonus: Invoice process optimizer blueprint

 When the vendor adds the taxes and shipping to the invoice, the invoice amount is more than the purchase order amount.
 An electronic invoice approval system can automatically resolve these exceptions.

-For example, You ordered a product at a $10 unit price, but the vendor charged you $10.10.
+For example, You ordered a $10 unit product, but the vendor charged you $10.10.

-Quantity change is caused by the difference in how you order and how the vendor sells the product.
+Quantity change is caused by the difference in how you order and the vendor sells the product.

 No matter the reason for the amount mismatch, it becomes a nuisance if you always have to approve the invoicing mismatch issues.